-Yes, industrial hemp was legalized in Lithuania in 2013, five years before the US took a similar step.
-Hemp-derived CBD is also legal in Lithuania.
+Yes, industrial hemp was legalized in Lithuania in 2013.
+Lithuania was the last country in Europe to legalize hemp.
+Local farmers can now cultivate hemp.
 Like other EU countries, legal hemp in Lithuania must not exceed a THC content of 0.2%.
-The Drug, Tobacco and Alcohol Control Department (DBACD) has set its THC limit at 0% THC.

 Is Medical Cannabis Legal in Lithuania?

-Yes, medical cannabis was legalized in Lithuania in 2018.
-Doctors can prescribe medical cannabis to patients with “qualifying conditions” that warrant the use of cannabis as medication.
+Yes, medical cannabis was legalized in Lithuania in 2018 through an act of parliament.
+This law took effect in 2019, allowing doctors to prescribe medical cannabis to patients with serious conditions such as cancer, HIV/AIDS, and multiple sclerosis among others.
 Unlike the US, doctors can only prescribe medical cannabis for conditions which have research proving their safety and efficacy.
 While this is standard for other medicines, the long and dark era of cannabis prohibition prevents this from being a reality in cannabis.
 Cannabis research has faced a lot of setbacks unjustifiably, and the current scheduling of cannabis doesn’t make things any better.
-Medical doctors in Lithuania wishing to prescribe medical cannabis battle many odds and this has final repercussions on patients needing medical cannabis in the country.
+Medical doctors in Lithuania wishing to prescribe medical cannabis battle many odds which have ultimate repercussions on patients needing medical cannabis in the country.
 To date no patient has been able to access this form of treatment legally.

 Can You Grow Weed Legally in Lithuania?

 No, it is illegal to cultivate weed in Lithuania.
 A few licensed farmers can however grow and process industrial hemp legally.
 However, there seems to be a lot of weed that is cultivated illegally.
 In 2021, Lithuania police confiscated a shipment from the US of over 200 kgs of cannabis seeds that was enroute to Lithuania.
 The value of this cargo was placed at close to 2 billion euros.